brodieG/fansi/DEVNOTES.md

 issue a message that it is deprecated.
 The alternative is to live with it and then deal with the duplicate parameter docs.

+Need to add tests for:

+* use of 'ctl' parameter everywhere
+* use of deprecated 'strip'/'which' parameters everywhere
+* treatment of control sequences excluded

+BIG QUESTION: is behavior of the `_sgr` variety of functions going to change with respect to embedded control sequences (yes..., is okay to do this change, almost certainly no one will notice).

 ## TIL

 Some random thoughts for a possible post about the perils of compiler